• Tue. Sep 9th, 2025

 DERIVED FROM PORK

-The cooking process needs to be meticulous.
-The goal is to create a stock that is rich and gelatinous.
-The preparation of the delicacy in the old days was traditionally elaborate, often requiring considerable time and effort from various members of a family.
-The gelatinous dish is derived from the flesh and bones of pork.
-Traditionally families, mainly in villages, would begin the process by selecting their best pig for slaughter during the autumn months.
-The family elder, after slaughtering the pig, would put aside the pig’s head and some of its bones.
-He would then cut the had and bones into smaller pieces in preparation for the delicacy.
-The meat and bones would become tender after simmering for an extended time in a large pot.
-The collagen in the bones would eventually break down forming a thick gelatinous texture.
-The mixture would then be strained to remove any unwanted bones.
-The meaty liquid would then be poured into moulds and seasoned with various spices, as well as salt, garlic, and pepper.
-The delicacy would then be allowed to set into a firm jelly-like substance, resulting in zalatina.
+The meticulous cooking process of the delicacy is traditionally elaborate and involves creating a rich and gelatinous stock.
+As a result, its preparation often requires considerable time and effort from various family members.
+Traditionally, families, mainly in villages, would begin the process by selecting their best pig for slaughter during the autumn months.
+The family elder, after slaughtering the pig, would then cut the head and bones into smaller pieces and then allow them to simmer for an extended period in a large pot.
+The collagen in the bones would eventually break down, forming a thick gelatinous texture.
+This mixture would then be strained to remove any unwanted bones.
+The meaty liquid would then be poured into moulds and then seasoned with various spices, as well as salt, garlic, and pepper.
+The delicacy would then be allowed to set into the firm jelly-like substance known as zalatina.

 A REVIVAL OF TRADITIONAL FOODS